AbdullahAbdelglil/ATC_01151625051/README.md

 ### 🖥️ Frontend

 - Dynamic routing with Next.js.
-- State management using Context API or Redux.
+- State management using Context API.
+- Caching In Session Storage
 - Responsive design for all devices.
 - Integration with backend APIs.
 - **Real-time updates using Server-Sent Events (SSE) to notify users immediately when changes occur (e.g., admin actions).**